ketch/nodepy/doc/about.rst

 About NodePy
 =======================

 NodePy is an open-source, free project.
-If you find NodePy useful, please let me know via a short e-mail (david.ketcheson@kaust.edu.sa).

-NodePy is primarily developed by David Ketcheson.
-The following people have also contributed code to NodePy (listed in alphabetical order):
+It is primarily developed by David Ketcheson.
+Several other people have made important contributions to NodePy, including Robert Bradshaw, Matteo Parsani, Umair bin Waheed, Hendrik Ranocha, and Yiannis Hadjimichael.

-    * Robert Bradshaw: initial implementation of exact representation and analysis of methods
-    * Matteo Parsani: spectral difference matrices
-    * Umair bin Waheed: Implementation of GBS extrapolation methods and their embedded pairs

 Citing
 =======================